Salmon Fishing With Marshmallows

 Do Marshmallows Really Work as Bait for Salmon Fishing?

-While salmon are considered intelligent creatures, they are opportunistic feeders and will often bite various baits, including non-food items like marshmallows.
-However, it’s important to note that their curiosity, rather than the marshmallow itself, drives this feeding behavior.
+Salmon are opportunistic feeders and will often bite various baits, including non-food items like marshmallows.
+It’s important to note that their curiosity, rather than the marshmallow itself, drives this feeding behavior.

-It’s also worth mentioning that when an object drifts close to a salmon in a swift current, the fish has little time to inspect the bait and may grab it out of curiosity.
+It’s also worth mentioning that when an object drifts close to a salmon in a swift current, the fish has little time to inspect the bait and may grab it out of curiosity, instink, or habit.

 This is less likely to happen in slower or still water, where salmon have ample time to examine the bait.
-As a result, marshmallows may work better in faster water compared to slow or still water.
+As a result of testing I have found that marshmallows work better in faster water.

 So, do marshmallows actually work for salmon?
 In my opinion, they do work to some extent.
 However, when compared to other baits, their effectiveness is debatable, as I will discuss further below.